Impact Campaign Open Call

 Eligibility

-By submitting your application, you are confirming your project meets the requirements below.
+Before submitting your application, please confirm your project meets the requirements below.
 Questions?
 Check out our FAQs and attend our virtual info session.

 1. Project Type: Your project can be scripted or nonfiction, and short, feature-length, or series format.